What is the Johari window model and how to understand it, including examples and how it can benefit you in your everyday life.

 Two simple steps to use the Johari window

-Be honest with yourself and make a list of your strengths and weaknesses, these needs to be things that you are comfortable telling other people about, so nothing too personal.
+Be honest with yourself and make a list of your strengths and weaknesses.
+The list of your strengths and weaknesses needs to be things that you are comfortable telling other people about, so nothing too personal.

 Ask others for constructive feedback about yourself.
 Even if you don’t like what is being said it’s very important to listen, be open and except that they may be right.